MicrosoftDocs/sql-docs/docs/relational-databases/stored-procedures/execute-a-stored-procedure.md

 **Applies to:** [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)]

-In [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], a member of the sysadmin server role can use [sp_procoption](../system-stored-procedures/sp-procoption-transact-sql.md) to set or clear a procedure for automatic execution at startup.
-Only the system administrator (`sa`) can mark a procedure to execute automatically.
+In [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], a member of the `sysadmin` server role can use [sp_procoption](../system-stored-procedures/sp-procoption-transact-sql.md) to set or clear a procedure for automatic execution at startup.

 Startup procedures must be in the `master` database, must be owned by `sa`, and can't have input or output parameters.
 For more information, see [sp_procoption (Transact-SQL)](../system-stored-procedures/sp-procoption-transact-sql.md).